-- 5) Double referral.
-This bill is also referred to the Assembly Natural Resources Committee. - 6) Related legislation.
-SB 69 (Wiener), 2019-20 Session, among other provisions, would have required CARB, in coordination with affected local air districts along the coast and in consultation with the federal Office of National Marine Sanctuaries and the U.S. Navy, to develop and implement a voluntary vessel speed reduction incentive program for the Santa Barbara Channel and San Francisco Bay area regions to reduce air pollution, the risk of fatal vessel strikes on whales, and harmful underwater acoustic impacts, as specified, with a report due by December 31, 2022.
-Required CARB to provide financial incentives to program participants based on the percent of distance traveled by a participating vessel through a vessel speed reduction zone at 10 knots or less, and allowed CARB to impose additional qualifying criteria.
+SB 69 (Wiener) of 2019, among other provisions, would have required CARB, in coordination with affected local air districts along the coast and in consultation with the federal Office of National Marine Sanctuaries and the U.S. Navy, to develop and implement a voluntary vessel speed reduction incentive program for the Santa Barbara Channel and San Francisco Bay area regions to reduce air pollution, the risk of fatal vessel strikes on whales, and harmful underwater acoustic impacts, as specified, with a report due by December 31, 2022.
 SB 69 was held in Assembly Appropriations.